do2blehelix/the-ml-handbook/content/blog/emoji-support.md

 ---
 # Python

+Check Python version

+    python --version

-By default the python stores its
+By default the python stores its packages in libraries